-Sopron and Mosonmagyaróvár.
-Swelling clay minerals (<5 wt.%) are only present in some of the samples from Sopron and in a single sample from Lábatlan.
+Evaluation of the magnetic susceptibility measurements carried out on the settled dust samples collected during 2008 revealed a strange feature.
+There was an expressed minimum in the mass susceptibility for August at all sampling sites, which had no explanation in meteorological or other conditions.
+That is why the mineralogical composition of all samples from Sopron, Lábatlan and Mosonmagyaróvár were analyzed by XRD.
+We have found that in the settled dust the main components reflecting the geological environments are in the order of frequency: quartz (generally >50 wt%), feldspar (<20 wt%), dolomite (<20 wt%), mica (<5 wt%) and chlorite (<5 wt%).
+Calcite (<20 wt%) also appears in some samples from each site with highest frequency at Lábatlan, followed by Sopron and Mosonmagyaróvár.
+Swelling clay minerals (<5 wt%) are only present in some of the samples from Sopron and in a single sample from Lábatlan.
 These phases are all characteristic natural components of settled dusts (Farkas and Weiszburg 2006).
-However, Zhao et al. (2010) found that some portion of silicates and carbonates could also appear in poorly crystallized form in urban settled dust, suggesting an anthropogenic origin.
+However, Zhao et al. (2010) found that some portion of silicates and carbonates could appear also in poorly crystallized forms in the urban settled dust suggesting anthropogenic origin.
 We did identify such materials in the form of silicate spherules at each sampling site (Fig. 2b).
-In addition to the above phases, amorphous (probably organic) material was also present in the samples, generally below 5 wt.%, but in certain samples from Lábatlan (site G6) their concentration was as high as 20 wt.%.
-SEM analysis also showed the presence of a large amount of organic material in the samples, such as pollen, plant debris, etc. (Fig. 3).
+In addition to the above phases, amorphous (probably organic) material was also present in the samples, generally below 5 wt%, but in certain samples from Lábatlan (site G6) their concentration was as high as 20 wt%.
+SEM analysis also showed the presence of a large amount of organic material in the samples, such as pollens plant debris etc. (Fig. 3).
 In some samples from site G9 organic material appears partly in crystallized form, as shown by a characteristic X-ray peak at 2.85Å.
-Apart from the above components, the samples collected in August at all sampling sites contain a large amount (around 50 wt.%) of algaecide, which can be due to the evaporation of the water solution from the sampling pots.
+Apart from the above components, the samples collected in August at all sampling sites contain a large amount (around 50 wt%) of algaecide, which can be due to the evaporation of the water solution from the sampling pots.
 This finding explains the irrationally low values of the mass susceptibility in August.
-The presence of the algaecide, the changing amount of organic material and the varying amount of non-magnetic natural minerals all call attention to the risk involved in the mechanical use of either the mass of the "dust" or mass susceptibility in characterizing the degree of air pollution.
+Both, the presence of the algaecide the changing amount of organic material and the varying amount of non magnetic natural minerals call attention to the risk involved in the mechanical use of either the mass of the "dust" or the mass susceptibility in characterizing the degree of air pollution.